-- 1. Member of the chapter and in good standing with PEO - 2.
-Professional engineer or Engineering Intern (EIT) - 3.
+- 1. Member of the chapter and in good standing with PEO - Professional engineer or Engineering Intern (EIT) - 3.
 Interest and understanding in the GLP, PEO's role/responsibilities and the key messages on regulatory issues - 4.
-Experience/comfort in meeting with government officials - 5.
-Availability to represent the chapter and participate in meetings with government officials on regulatory issues - 6.
-Are not already serving as a spokesperson for the OSPE Political Action Network (PAN) program
+Experience/comfort in meeting with MPPs and their staff - 5.
+Availability to represent the chapter and participate in meetings with MPPs and their staff on regulatory issues - 6.
+Are not already serving as a spokesperson for OSPE

-To support the ongoing work to implement the Government Liaison Committee (GLC)'s goal of PEO's GLP representative per riding, the GLC Training and Succession Working Group has developed guidelines to identify the riding representative.
+To support the ongoing work to implement the Government Liaison Committee (GLC)'s goal of having a PEO GLP representative for every riding, the GLC Training and Succession Working Group has developed guidelines to help identify the riding representative.